 The southwest is largely devoid of bright objects.
 Phoenix and Tucana fly along the horizon and are largely unexceptional although there is a bright star near the phoenix.
 This is Achernar which marks the end of the river Eridanus.

 Pavo holds position above the southern horizon with the distinctive Triangulum Australe just east of it.
-The two bright stars further along are Rigil Kent and Hadar in Centaurus which is starting to climb away from the horizon.
-The "Southern Cross," Crux is nestled within the centaur.
-Between the "Southern Cross" and the two brightest stars in Centaurus is the radiant of the >Alpha Centaurid meteor shower.
+The two bright stars further along are Rigil Kentaurus and Hadar in Centaurus which is starting to climb away from the horizon.
+The 'Southern Cross', Crux, is nestled within the centaur.

 Leo makes his appearance in the northeast.
 Like Orion, Leo also has to deal with the fact that he is sitting upside-down relative to southern hemisphere viewers.
 The bright star at his heart is Regulus.
 This tops an asterism which looks like an upside-down question mark.
-Called the "Sickle" of Leo, the radiant of the Leonid meteor shower can be found within it.
+This is informally called the 'Sickle' of Leo.
 Gemini skirts the southern horizon with Castor and Pollux nearest the ground.
 Above them is Procyon of Canis Minor, Orion's smaller hunting dog.
 About midway between Procyon and Canopus is the brightest star in the night sky, Sirius.
-It is often called the "Dog Star" as it is the brightest star in Canis Major, the large hunting dog.
+It is often called the 'Dog Star' as it is the brightest star in Canis Major, the large hunting dog.

 Orion is marching (albeit on his head) ever westward.
-Although not high in the sky, the radiant of the Orionid meteor shower is visible in the club of Orion.
 Betelgeuse is the reddish star in the shoulder holding the club and Rigel is the bluish star in the opposite knee of the figure.
 Three bright stars make up the belt of Orion and these point directly at Aldebaran in Taurus.
 Yellow Capella in Auriga adds to the fun show of bright northern stars as it skims the horizon.
 The Pleiades (M45) are soon to set in the northwest as is vague Cetus.